amphib24/nessus_scan_cysa-_book/README.md

 &nbsp;&nbsp;- Next you will see Au:N. Au represents Authentication.
 This describes the number of times an attacker will need to authenticate to the target to conduct the exploit.
 In this case we have the letter N next to the AU which represents none.
-So in this case, there is no authentication required in order for an attacker to exploit the vulnerability.
+So, in this case, there is no authentication required in order for an attacker to exploit the vulnerability.